lambodar2000/testing_ansible/README.md

 "testing_host" can be modified to any host

-The name of the file that I am changing is testing_larry
+The name of the file that I am changing is testing_larry ( For your convinience I am putting the file in this repo as well :) )

 The format of the file is as follow:
 [host_name]